Click or tap on a keyword, or scroll through the FAQ's below.

 What if I need to cancel a session?

-I need a minimum of 24 hours notice to cancel a session.
-I will offer alternative times to reschedule your appointment, however if you are still unable to attend you may be charged.
-I will also endeavour to give you 24 hours notice in the event I need to cancel a session.
+I need a minimum of 7 days notice to cancel a session.
+If you cancel with less than 7 day’s notice, I will endeavour to offer alternative times to reschedule your appointment, however if you are still unable to attend you may be charged.

 What is your theoretical orientation?